Carl Ray's Bio

 He has been interviewed by the Associated Press, Billboard Magazine, US News and World Report, Legacy Magazine, Green Card Magazine (Paris, France), Richmond Times Dispatch, Denver Post and countless other print media as well as major cyber zines.

 Ray has just finished his first Blue Grass Gospel record and in his words “it was a labor of love”.
 The CD, titled Coming Home, was produced by Ray and Grammy Award Winner Greg Cole, who has previously worked with Vince Gill, Ricky Skaggs, Rhonda Vincent, Jeff and Sheri Easter, Darryl Singletary, and Ray Price among others.

-Carl’s pilgrimage to Bluegrass Gospel has been a long time coming and he is excited to have several Bluegrass pickers join him such as: Darrin Vincent on bass brother of Rhonda Vincent, Seth Taylor on Acoustic and Mandolin, BJ Cherryholmes on Fiddle, Josh Swift on Dobro, Jesse Baker on banjo and Aaron McCune singing bass.
-Ray believes this is his best musical work because this Gospel Bluegrass allows Ray to share his faith and testimony with the world.
-Ray believes if ever the world needed hope and to hear about the saving Grace of our Lord and Savior it is now.
+Carl Ray's pilgrimage to Bluegrass Gospel has been a long time coming and he is excited to have several Bluegrass pickers join him such as: Darrin Vincent on bass brother of Rhonda Vincent, Seth Taylor on Acoustic and Mandolin, BJ Cherryholmes on Fiddle, Josh Swift on Dobro, Jesse Baker on banjo and Aaron McCune singing bass.
+Ray believes this is his best musical work because this Gospel Bluegrass allows him to share his faith and testimony with the world.
+He believes if ever the world needed hope and to hear about the saving Grace of our Lord and Savior it is now.